-Knowledge and understanding: K1 The ability to reflect upon a wide range of historical knowledge about a range of regions in remote and recent periods of time.
-K2 An understanding of the significance of historiographical developments since the professionalisation of the discipline.
-K3 The development of an awareness of comparative and thematic approaches to the study of the past and an understanding of the delicacy and complexity of this task.
+Knov Knowledge and understanding: K1 The ability to reflect upon a wide range of historical knowledge about a range of regions in remote and recent periods of time.
+K2 An understanding of the significance of historiographical developments since the professionalisation of the discipline. К3 The development of an awareness of comparative and thematic approaches to the study of the past and an understanding of the delicacy and complexity of this task.
 K4 Comprehension of the distinctiveness of the discipline of history, reflecting on its relevance in the contemporary world.
 K5 The ability to read widely and critically within the historical literature, and to demonstrate an awareness of History as a literary discipline.
 K6 Recognition of the importance of historical debate, with an understanding of historical analysis and the evaluation of historians' arguments.

-Skills and other attributes: The ability to write and speak about the past in good English, communicating historical arguments and providing appropriate evidence (including non-textual evidence) to support them, referencing the sources used.
+Skill Skills and other attributes: S1 The ability to write and speak about the past in good English, communicating historical arguments and providing appropriate evidence (including non-textual evidence) to support them, referencing the sources used.
 S2 The ability to use bibliographic and research skills in order to locate and critically evaluate information sources, including pages on the internet reflecting a critical appreciation of the range of sources for historical study.
 S3 The ability to assimilate material from a range of sources and use it to construct and sustain logical arguments both orally and in written exercises of varying length.
 S4 The ability to recognise, critique and analyse different kinds of primary sources so enabling their use in the construction of historical arguments.
 S5 The ability to formulate independent and informed historical judgements.

-Familiarity with a range of IT skills, encompassing computer programmes and their application, electronic sources for research and the internet as well as word processing and email.
+S6 The ability to respond constructively to debate and criticism.
+S7 Familiarity with a range of IT skills, encompassing computer programmes and their application, electronic sources for research and the internet as well as word processing and email.
+S 8 Skills in effective time-management, including the ability to work productively alone and in groups.